gauthambrahma/CarTracker/README.md

-# car-tracker-seed
-seed for the Full-Stack IOT training project: car-tracker

 ## application walkthrough:
 home page contains details of all vehicle as shown in the screenshots below.
 Full details can be seen by clicking on the *view details* button.